-The current projection is that against the target of £(15.612)m, savings of £(16.365)m will be made, which is a reduction of £0.368m on the previous forecast at Month 7.
-The main reason for the adverse movement is due to a reduction in the forecasts for LD Ordinary Residence.
-Also, within the gross shortfall of £0.187m for the Early Help model, £0.073m relates to a decision to keep Sale West and Old Trafford Youth Centres open which will be met from a contribution from the general savings contingency in Council-wide budgets.
+The current projection is that against the target of £(15.612)m, savings of £(16.105)m will be made, which is a reduction of £0.260m on the previous forecast at month 8.
+The reason for the adverse movement is due to a reduction in the forecast for the Integrated Health & Social Care saving.

+Within the gross shortfall of £0.187m for the Early Help model, £0.073m relates to a decision to keep Sale West and Old Trafford Youth Centres open which has been met from a temporary budget virement from the general savings contingency in Council-wide.
 The remaining amount of £0.114m will be met via one-off funding from Corporate Landlord of £0.050m and £0.064m from within the CFW Directorate from the over-achievement of other savings.
 The on-going cost of the Sale West and Old Trafford Youth Centres has been included in the 2016/17 Medium Term Financial Plan.
 The full breakdown of the projections for individual initiatives is included in Appendix 3.

-Included within the overall forecast are savings yet to be realised of £(0.763)m in respect of the 'Reshaping Trafford Care' projects.
+Included within the overall forecast are savings yet to be realised of $\pounds(0.544)$ m in respect of the 'Reshaping Trafford Care' projects.